Gum Disease Treatment in LA

 Where do these bacteria come from?

-Well most of the Bacteria that colonize the mouth originally get passed form the mother to the infant (thanks mom!).
+Well most of the Bacteria that colonize the mouth originally get passed from the mother to the infant (thanks mom!).
 In fact studies have shown that mothers and infants have almost identical bacteria make up in their mouth.
 These bacteria can also be transmitted from other family members or significant others.

 What harm can Bacteria do?